 - Any natural herb or spice including salt, pepper, and garlic

-Dr. Oz and Dr. Emma “New” HCG Diet Food List for Phase 2
+Dr. Oz and Dr. Emma's “New” HCG Diet Plan: Phase 2 Approved Foods

-A very modern take on the Hcg weight loss plan: Higher calories (up to 1600 calories), modern processed foods and protein powders permitted.
+A very modern take on the Hcg weight loss plan: Significantly higher calories (up to 1600 calories), processed foods and protein powders permitted.
 Much slower loss rates and increased risk of stalling and other challenges.

-This is a very modern, medical weight loss approach, that incorporates the use of Hcg hormone as prescription injections only.
-This protocol has been featured on the Dr. Oz show, and includes an expanded list of modern foods and supplements, allowed in both Phase 2 and Phase 3 of the Hcg Diet Plan.
+This is a very modern, medical weight loss approach, that incorporates the use of prescription Hcg hormone injections only.
+This protocol has been featured on the Dr. Oz show, and includes an expanded list of modern foods and supplements, allowed in both Phase 2 and Phase 3.

 This version of the protocol results in significantly slower loss rates, and reports increased stalling patterns.
 This approach is only recommended with a significant amount of coaching and support.

-List of Allowed Foods for Dr. Oz's NEW Hcg Diet
+List of Approved Foods for Dr. Oz's NEW Hcg Diet, with Calories

 Organic Low Sodium Chicken Broth, Vegetable Broth and or Beef Broth.